Catalogue

 If the paper does not provide a flux density, then the script will assume a 50% uncertainty if you do not have to include it in your CSV like so:

-Pulsar Jname,Frequency (MHz),Flux Density (mJy)
+Pulsar Jname,Frequency (MHz),Bandwidth (MHz),Flux Density (mJy)

 If the paper only provides the B name then the script will convert to a J name using psrqpy as long as the PSR name starts with a B:

-Pulsar Jname,Frequency (MHz),Flux Density (mJy)
+Pulsar Jname,Frequency (MHz),Bandwidth (MHz),Flux Density (mJy)

 Catalogue standards for new paper